franckbonin/tv_grab_uk_sky/Readme.md

-# free xmltv for EyeTv : french TV and free Sat UK TV
+# FREE EPG for EyeTv with perl XMLTV : a French TV and free Sat UK TV case

 ## XMLTV require perl and some developper tools and skill, lets go !
 ### Download and install macport from https://www.macports.org